acryldata/datahub-actions/docs/actions/metadata_change_sync.md

 ## Overview

 This Action is a custom action that can convert the incoming MetadataChangeLogEvent_v1 event to MetadataChangeProposal and emit to another datahub instance, the goal of this action is to keep the data of the two datahub instances in sync.
+This action is a one-way sync and should be run by the source datahub instance.

 ### Capabilities